ComputerCarl/node-dogecoin/README.md

 ## Dependencies

 You'll need a running instance of [dogecoind](https://github.com/dogecoin/dogecoin) to connect with.
-If you're running Debian/Ubuntu, this worked for me: http://www.dogeco.in/wiki/index.php/Dogecoind
+If you're running Debian/Ubuntu.

 Then, install the node-dogecoin NPM package.